ICAK-UK is thrilled to be the hosts of the ICAK’s 54th

 The Conference will be a good mix of presentations, workshops and updates on research.

-We will also make 2018 a meeting that will be remembered fondly for many years to come!
+The 2018 meeting will be fondly remembered for many years to come!

 Some more about Edinburgh - Points of Interest: